-Here are five things to do before and during a first meeting with a new business prospect to demonstrate you care:
+Here are five things to do before and during the first meeting with a new business prospect to demonstrate you care:

 1. Research the prospect before the initial meeting.

-- Research the person you are meeting with on LinkedIn and with a Google search.
+- Research the person you are meeting on LinkedIn and with a Google search.

 - Research the company, visit their website, read their blog, and follow them on social media.